friendsofagape/usfm-editor/src/demo/full-featured-editor.md

-import * as React from "react" import "./demo.css" import { FullUsfmEditor } from "../components/FullUsfmEditor"
+import * as React from "react" import "./demo.css" import { OutputUsfm } from "./UsfmContainer"

+// The following object should be imported from the "usfm-editor" module like this:
+// import { FullUsfmEditor } from "usfm-editor"
-import { OutputUsfm } from "./UsfmContainer"
+import { FullUsfmEditor } from "../components/FullUsfmEditor"

 class Demo extends React.Component {
     constructor(props) {